 What is the best career advice you can give?

 Stay up to date with the latest technologies.
 In the case of IIOT and industry 4.0, you can merge these advances with prior knowledge and experiences to create a powerful combination that drives your career forward.
 For example, I am now looking into could-based systems that can support the full operational excellence process.
-This includes direction setting, KPI tracking, check lists for safety and maintenance, education and training, improvement suggestions and projects management, along with tech for sharing best practices across multiple plants.
+This includes direction setting, KPI tracking, check lists for safety and maintenance, education and training, improvement suggestions and projects management.
+This also imcorporates tech for sharing best practices across multiple plants.